-There are a myriad venues to enjoy the full gamut of Scotland’s music scene along the Malt Whisky Trail.
+There are a myriad of venues to enjoy the full gamut of Scotland’s music scene along The Malt Whisky Trail.
 In Findhorn, near the Benromach distillery, the Universal Hall plays host to large musical concerts, as well as set-piece events like the renowned ‘Rise’ festival of contemporary dance.

 In Elgin, near the Glen Moray distillery, The Drouthy Cobbler is a venue for an array of traditional music acts, small theatre productions, as well as hugely popular monthly comedy club which attracts some of the biggest names on the Scottish circuit.

-Further south in Speyside, the villages of Dufftown, Rothes, and Aberlour regularly host local ceilidhs (traditional Scottish dances and community gatherings), which offer an authentic insight into a century’s old way to party.
+Further south in Speyside, the villages of Dufftown, Rothes, and Aberlour regularly host local ceilidhs (traditional Scottish dances and community gatherings), which offer an authentic insight into a centuries’ old way to party.

 The annual three-day Rise festival, in Findhorn, plays host to artists working at the cutting edge of contemporary dance.